 CMS requires that all entities review the list for all employees and at least once a year thereafter to ensure that its employees, board members, officers, and first tier entities, downstream entities, or related entities that assist in the administration or delivery or Part D benefits are not included on such lists.
-If the Sponsor's employees, board members, officers, managers or first tier entities, downstream entities, or related entities are on such lists, the Sponsor's policies shall require the immediate removal of such employees, board members, or first tier entities, downstream entities, downstream entities, or related entities, or first tier entities, downstream entities, and members, or first tier entities from any work related directly or indirectly on all federal health care programs and take appropriate corrective actions.
+If the Sponsor's employees, board members, officers, managers or first tier entities, downstream entities, or related entities are on such lists, the Sponsor's policies shall require the immediate removal of such employees, board members, or first tier entities, downstream entities, or related entities from any work related directly or indirectly on all federal health care programs and take appropriate corrective actions.